 Chevron continues its commitment to understanding and evaluating the economic viability of renewable-energy sources, including solar, wind, geothermal and biofuels.
 We conduct internal research and collaborate with governments, businesses and academia in researching and developing alternative and renewable-energy sources.

 Chevron’s photovoltaic projects at Questa, New Mexico, and in the San Joaquin Valley, California, test and evaluate solar technologies.
-Project Brightfield, in Bakersfield, California, has evaluated seven photovoltaic technologies to help determine the potential application of renewable power at other company-owned facilities.
+Project Brightfield, in Bakersfield, California, has evaluated seven photovoltaic technologies to determine the potential application of renewable power at other company-owned facilities.

-Our Casper Wind Farm, commissioned in 2009, has turned a former refinery site near Casper, Wyoming, into an 11-turbine, 16.5 megawatt capacity wind farm, which, at peak capacity, produces enough electricity to power approximately 13,000 U.S. homes for a year.
+Our Casper Wind Farm, commissioned in 2009, has turned a former refinery site near Casper, Wyoming, into an 11-turbine, 16.5 megawatt–capacity wind farm, which, at peak capacity, produces enough electricity to power approximately 13,000 U.S. homes for a year.
 In May 2019, Chevron signed a 12-year green power purchase agreement (PPA) to supply Chevron’s current West Texas Permian electricity load from a wind farm in West Texas.

 In 2012, Chevron invested in a 49 megawatt–capacity joint venture geothermal facility in California that produces enough electricity to power approximately 40,000 U.S. homes for a year.